connectedbydata/connectedbydata.org/_posts/2022-05-27-jeni-weeknotes.md

 1. Many of **the problems we're seeing with data manifest at a collective level** – for example, we can only see where personalised pricing is unfair by comparing the prices encountered by different communities – so these can only be addressed collectively.
 In particular, the market's invisible hand rarely favours the marginalised without some strong inducement.
 2. **People don't make wise or informed decisions about data**, for a whole bunch of reasons to do with cognitive limits and biases, being nudged through dark patterns, and the inherent complexity of the modern data ecosystem.
-Collective decision making bodies should have a perspective and prices that helps them to be wiser and more informed, and create a safe environment for individuals to operate within.
+Collective decision making bodies should have a perspective and processes that helps them to be wiser and more informed, and create a safe environment for individuals to operate within.
 3. Some of the decisions we have to make about data-driven systems, such as what "fair" pricing actually means, are not straightforward, and depend on **fuzzy, debatable concepts**.
 Those decisions – such as what counts as public good – should be made by the people affected by them rather than by the organisations whose interest it serves.